snathpatil/smartserviceresource/README.md

 # Smart Service Resource
-This repository contains a batch class which we can use to maintain Service Resources in Salesforce Scheduler app by using simple CSVs.
-This is a single batch class which can operate on different data sources.
+This repository contains a batch class that we can use to maintain Service Resources in Salesforce Scheduler app by using simple CSVs.
+This is a single batch class that can operate on different data sources.

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

+>For more information, please visit : [UnofficialSF : Salesforce Scheduler](https://unofficialsf.com/scheduler-service-resource-onboarding "UnofficialSF : Salesforce Scheduler")

 # Quick Steps
 >If you want to run this code as-is, you need existing data in a certain format.
 Of course, you can modify this code according to your need.

-You need to have skills added in your org.
+You need to have skills added to your org.
 Below is the sample data which is used in this example:
 SkillName|SkillDeveoperName|Description|
 | :---: | :---: | :---: |
 |Wealth Management |Wealth Management_English||